celo-org/celo-proposals/CIPs/cip-remove_tobin_tax.md

 This CIP proposes to remove the Tobin Tax from the Celo protocol.
 The Tobin Tax is a small fee that is levied on CELO transfers when the reserve ratio falls below a certain value.
 The Tobin tax has never been enabled on mainnet.

-Currently the client includes a special transfer function that checks if a Tobin Tax has to be paid and pays it if necessary.
+Currently, the client includes a special transfer function that checks if a Tobin Tax has to be paid and pays it if necessary.
 This code is proposed to be removed.

 ## Motivation